Multiprotocol Label Switching: History

 In 1996 a group from Ipsilon Networks proposed a flow management protocol.
 Their IP Switching technology, which was defined only to work over ATM, did not achieve market dominance.
 Cisco Systems introduced a related proposal, not restricted to ATM transmission, called Tag Switching with its Tag Distribution Protocol (TDP).
 It was a Cisco proprietary proposal, and was renamed Label Switching.
 It was handed over to the Internet Engineering Task Force (IETF) for open standardization.
 The IETF formed the MPLS Working Group in 1997.
 Work involved proposals from other vendors, and development of a consensus protocol that combined features from several vendors' work.

 Some time later it was recognized that the work on threaded indices by Girish Chandranmenon and George Varghese had invented the idea of using labels to represent destination prefixes that was central to tag switching.

 One original motivation was to allow the creation of simple high-speed switches since for a significant length of time it was considered impractical to forward IP packets entirely in hardware.
 Advances in VLSI and in forwarding algorithms have made hardware forwarding of IP packets possible and common.
 The current advantages of MPLS primarily revolve around the ability to support multiple service models and perform traffic management.
 MPLS also offers a robust recovery framework that goes beyond the simple protection rings of synchronous optical networking (SONET/SDH).

 A number of different technologies were previously deployed with essentially identical goals, such as Frame Relay and ATM.
 Frame Relay and ATM use labels to move frames or cells through a network.
 The header of the Frame Relay frame and the ATM cell refers to the virtual circuit that the frame or cell resides on.
 The similarity between Frame Relay, ATM, and MPLS is that at each hop throughout the network, the label value in the header is changed.
 This is different from the forwarding of IP packets.

 MPLS technologies have evolved with the strengths and weaknesses of ATM in mind.
 MPLS is designed to have lower overhead than ATM while providing connection-oriented services for variable-length frames, and has replaced much use of ATM in the market.
 MPLS dispenses with the cell-switching and signaling-protocol baggage of ATM.
 MPLS recognizes that small ATM cells are not needed in the core of modern networks, since modern optical networks are fast enough that even full-length 1500-byte packets do not incur significant real-time queuing delays.
 (Note: The desire to minimize network latency e.g., to support voice traffic was the motivation for the small-cell nature of ATM.)
 At the same time, MPLS attempts to preserve the traffic engineering (TE) and out-of-band control that made Frame Relay and ATM attractive for deploying large-scale networks.
+MPLS networks replaced SONET/SDH and have been replaced in many applications by SDWAN and corporate VPN solutions.